looker-open-source/sdk-codegen/README.md

 ## SDK Examples

-The open source repository <https://github.com/looker-open-source/sdk-examples> contains code snippets and projects written using the Looker language SDKs.
+The [examples directory](/examples) contains code snippets and projects written using the Looker language SDKs.
 You may find useful code in that repository. and are also welcome to contribute additional examples.

 ## API Troubleshooting